xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

   <img src="media/xMRESTUser.png">
 </kbd>

+### Install xMatters Agent for integration with Remedy On-Premise
+* On the Remedy/Helix Mid-Tier Server where the xMatters Agent is to be installed, in xMatters on the *Workflows* page in the left navigation bar click *Agents*
+* Select the OS of the server from the drop-down list
+* Click *Download this version*
+* Choose a proxy configuration
+* Follow the steps shown in Step 3
+* The xMatters Agent will be installed on the server and the service will automatically start

 ### Import the Workflow
-* Import the BMC Remedy and Helix | Incident | 7.0 (BMCRemedyHelixIncident70.zip) Workflow     https://help.xmatters.com/ondemand/xmodwelcome/workflows/manage-workflows.htm
+* Import the **BMC Remedy and Helix | Incident | 7.0** (BMCRemedyHelixIncident70.zip) Workflow     https://help.xmatters.com/ondemand/xmodwelcome/workflows/manage-workflows.htm

 ### Assign permissions to the Workflow and Form
-* On the Workflows page, click the Edit drop-down menu for the BMC Remedy and Helix | Incident | 7.0 Workflow then select Editor Permissions
+* On the *Workflows* page, click the Edit drop-down menu for the **BMC Remedy and Helix | Incident | 7.0**  then select *Editor Permissions*
 * Add any users, groups and/or roles to have editor permissions to this workflow
-* On the Workflows page, click the **BMC Remedy and Helix | Incident | 7.0** then select Forms
+* On the *Workflows* page, click the **BMC Remedy and Helix | Incident | 7.0** then select *Forms*
-* Click the Web Service drop-down menu for the Incident Alerts form
+* Click the *Web Service* drop-down menu for the **Incident Alerts** form
-* Select Sender Permissions then add the REST integration user
+* Select *Sender Permissions* then add the REST integration user

 ### Configure List Property Values
-* On the Workflows page, click the **BMC Remedy and Helix | Incident | 7.0** then select Properties
+* On the *Workflows* page, click the **BMC Remedy and Helix | Incident | 7.0** then select *Properties*
 * Verify/Edit the following list property values:
    Company
    Contact Sensitivity